nextDriveIoE/ioep-pr-title-check/README.md

-# Conventional PR Title Action
+# IOE PR Title Checker Action

-This is a [GitHub Action](https://github.com/features/actions) that ensures your PR title matches the [Conventional Commits spec](https://www.conventionalcommits.org/).
+This is a [GitHub Action](https://github.com/features/actions) that ensures your PR title matches the IOEP's PR title spec.

-This is helpful when you're using [semantic-release](https://github.com/semantic-release/semantic-release) with the Conventional Commits preset.
-When using the `Squash and merge` strategy, GitHub will suggest to use the PR title as the commit message.
-With this action you can validate that the PR title will lead to a correct commit message.

-See [Conventional Commits](https://www.conventionalcommits.org/) for sample titles.

 ## Inputs